jawsmartin/jawsmartin.github.io/_posts/2015-03-00-afterskoolz-case-study.md

 ###Dashboard

-As I've stated before, Afterskoolz isn't just about discovery and registration&mdash; it has a wide assortment of tools and functionality, each tailored for its three types of users (4 if you include administrators) For example, parents need the ability to manage their children's schedules, teachers need to send homework to students, principals need to manage rosters.
+As I've stated before, Afterskoolz isn't just about discovery and registration&mdash; it has a wide assortment of tools and functionality, each tailored for its four types of users.
+For example, parents need the ability to manage their children's schedules, teachers need to send homework to students, principals need to manage rosters, and administrators need to collect/view school data.

 {% include image.html name="dashboard" caption="Users have all of their tools and information readily available in their dashboards" %}

 {% include image.html name="messaging" caption="Messaging is feature available to all users" %}

+###Development

 ---

 ###Conclusion

 Over the course of a project, you inherently become better and smarter; you tend to find your mistakes from the first month and the second month and so on.
 However, it is impossible to move forward if you keep looking back.
 One of the hardest things to do is say: "Hey, this isn't perfect.
 There's a lot of things I'd like to change now that I know better, but we'll cross that bridge later."
-The main thing is delivering a solid product so it can be developed and launched.
-That's why it's called an MVP.
+The main thing is delivering a solid product so it can be developed and launched quickly.

 That being said, after about four months of working on Afterskoolz, there is definitely areas I would like to revist and improve.
 Specifically, I'd like to improve main/sub navigation, redesign search results page, expand branding color palette, and add stronger illustrations.

 {% include image.html name="homepage-future" caption="Messaging is feature available to all users" %}

 {% include image.html name="search-results-future" caption="Messaging is feature available to all users" %}
 {% include image.html name="email-future" caption="Messaging is feature available to all users" %}

 While I have a lot of things I'd like to improve about Afterskoolz, I am, overall, very proud of the product I helped build; I believe it has bright future.

-At the moment I am writing this case-study, my designs are being handed over to developers with the hope that an Afterskoolz MVP (limited to Chicago-only) will be launched Summer 2015.
+*At the moment I am writing this case-study, my work is being handed over to developers with the hope that an Afterskoolz MVP (limited to Chicago-only) will be launched Summer 2015.*